jundalisay/spblist/content/en/superphysics/principles/chapter-04b.md

 **16** | **304**

-We use State 1 as the focus and add the corresponding values in State 2 to get State 3 as `323`*.
+We use State 1 as the focus and add the corresponding values in the `action`* to get State 2 as `323`**.

+> *Action is a pseudo state of State 1 that allowed the change.
+Without that pseudo-state, then State 1 would stay close minded and not be open to change and therefore remain as State 1 instead of changing to State 2.

 > *`323` = `304` [as 5th row of State 2 or `16`] + `19` [as 1st row of State 1 or `1` to get `17`]